 In particular, two different kinds of procedure interface are supported by the compiler:

-Examples for interfacing to Pascal are given by the Universal Definition Files which are (for the most part
+Examples for interfacing to C are given by the Core Definition Files which are derived

-automatically) derived from the universal header files written in Pascal.
+from the core definition header files written in C.

-The definition files for HIToolbox give an example for converting C header files
+These definition files give an example for converting C header files

 to Modula-2.
 They contain the original C code as comments, so that the more complex type